 Enhanced Skills in Palliative Care Program for Family Physicians

-The Department of Medicine's Division of Palliative Medicine and Department of Family Medicine at Dalhousie University currently offer a full-time one-year Enhanced Skills Family Medicine Residency postgraduate training program in Palliative Care leading to a Certificate of Added Competence in Palliative Care, accredited by the College of Family Physicians of Canada (CFPC).
+The Department of Family Medicine at Dalhousie University in partnership with the Department of Medicine's Division of Palliative Medicine offers a full-time one-year Enhanced Skills Family Medicine Residency postgraduate training program in Palliative Care leading to a Certificate of Added Competence in Palliative Care, accredited as a category one program by the College of Family Physicians of Canada (CFPC).

-Our program provides excellent training in all aspects of palliative medicine and offers opportunities to create learning experiences tailored to individual career goals.
+This program provides excellent training in all aspects of palliative medicine and offers opportunities to create learning experiences tailored to individual career goals and to develop consultancy skills in palliative care.
 Residents work with experienced multidisciplinary teams across a variety of care settings, in oncologic and non-oncologic patient populations, and with both adult and pediatric patients.

 The resident gains extensive knowledge, skills, and clinical experience in pain and symptom management, psycho-social and spiritual dimensions of caring for patients and families facing terminal illness.
-The program is based primarily in Halifax.
-Additionally, there will be up to three months of rotations gaining palliative care experience with one of the New Brunswick teams.
+The program, based in Halifax, includes three months of rotations in New Brunswick.
 The resident will gain experience in inpatient palliative care, inpatient hospital palliative medicine consultation services, as well as ambulatory and home based palliative care team service provision.
 Pediatric, geriatric and oncology experiences are also provided.
 A quality improvement scholarly project will be completed during the one-year program, with the aim to present at a conference annually.
 A variety of elective options available, depending on the specific interests of the resident.

-The full-time training period extends from July 1 to June 30 annually.
+The full-time training period typically extends from July 1 to June 30 annually and is designed to lead to a certificate of added competency.
 Residents are remunerated at the PGY3 level according to the Maritime Resident Doctors Collective Agreement.